makinacorpus/DbToolsBundle/docs/content/anonymization/core-anonymizers.md

 ## AddressAnonymizer

-This *Anonymizer* is multi-column.
+This *Anonymizer* is multicolumn.
 It let you anonymize, at once, mutiple columns on one table that represent different parts of a postal address.

-Each part will be fill with a coherent random address from a sample 300  addresses around the world.
+Each part will be fill with a coherent random address from a sample of 300 addresses around the world.

 Available parts are :